WiktorBoro/health-checker-slack/README.md

-# Website Health Check with Slack Webhooks
+# Website Health Check Script with Slack Webhooks

 ## 1. How to start?
 1. Clone repo where ever you can run script frequently